 - First, stop washing your hands with harsh soaps.

-- Second, use a good hand moisturizer.
+- Second, use a good hand moisturizer and apply it right after washing.

 - Minimize the use of hand sanitizers, especially on the back of your hands where skin is thinner.